Citizens Advice Wakefield District

 - to defend our legal rights – for example, sharing information with our legal advisors if there was a complaint that we gave the wrong advice

-We handle and store your personal information in line with the law – including the General Data Protection Regulation and the Data Protection Act 2018.
+We handle and store your personal information in line with the data protection law.

 Contact Citizens Advice Wakefield District about your information